Banco de Gaia: 1980s-2009

 Beginning at age 14, Marks played a variety of instruments in several different bands.
 Marks studied psychology, philosophy and religion at the University of Warwick, but did not graduate.
 He was not interested in electronic music until he heard John Peel play the Coldcut remix of Eric B. & Rakim's Paid in Full, which featured samples of Ofra Haza singing.

 Performing as a rock and jazz guitarist was not meeting Marks' creative needs, but he was fascinated by ethnic fusion music.
 He had temporarily moved to Glasgow around 1987 to study jazz guitar, where he also began an interest in the new dance music he was hearing in clubs.
-He sought to combine it with atmospheric textures like those found on Wish You Were Here by Pink Floyd and Chill Out by the The KLF.
+He sought to combine it with atmospheric textures like those found on Wish You Were Here by Pink Floyd and Chill Out by The KLF.
 The 1989 single A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld by The Orb opened a new artistic path for Marks.
 "It's Pink Floyd meets techno meets acid house meets sampling meets soundscape," he said.
 "It was just exactly my thing.
 Add in a bit of world music and I was set on my course."

 Along with acts such as Transglobal Underground, Banco de Gaia was a popular performer at the London dance club Whirl-Y-Gig, as well as Club Dog, owned by Michael Dog.
 His first experiments with synthesizers and samplers resulted in the 1990 self-released cassette album Medium.
 His track "Soufie" was included on the compilation Ambient Dub Volume 1: The Big Chill, released in August 1992.
 Its corresponding album, Freeform Flutes and Fading Tibetans, was released later that year, as was Deep Live.
 These three releases were sold at gigs but never commercially released due to copyright issues with the samples used.